Team (09.01.2011)

 The principal aim of the geometric

-numerical integration theory is the understanding and analysis
+integration theory is the understanding and analysis

-of such problems: How (and to which extend) reproduce qualitative
+of such problems: How (and to which extend) reproduce

-behavior of differential equations over long time?
-This theory - whose
+qualitative behavior of differential equations over long time?

-principal tool is to consider a numerical scheme as a mathematical
+This theory - whose principal tool is to consider a numerical

-object in its own right - is now well established and has known many
+scheme as a mathematical object in its own right - is now well

-successes in the derivation and analysis of the modern numerical
+analysis of the modern numerical methods used in molecular

-methods used in molecular dynamics and celestial mechanics simulations
+dynamics and celestial mechanics simulations for example.

-The extension of this theory to geometric PDEs is a fundamental ongoing
+The extension of this theory to geometric PDEs is a

-challenge, which requires the invention of a new mathematical framework
+fundamental ongoing challenge, which requires the invention of

-bridging the most recent techniques used in the theory of nonlinear
+techniques used in the theory of nonlinear PDEs and stochastic

-PDEs and stochastic differential equations with the practical
+differential equations with the practical constraints of

-constraints of numerical simulation.
+numerical simulation.
 Due to the formidable variety of

-possible behaviors of in the infinite dimensional world of PDEs, the
+possible behaviors of in the infinite dimensional world of

-analysis of numerical schemes from the qualitative point of view can be
+PDEs, the analysis of numerical schemes from the qualitative

-considered as being one of the next major challenges in scientific
+point of view can be considered as being one of the next major

-computing for the next 20 years.
+challenges in scientific computing for the next 20 years.